Silicon Valley Jewish Music Festival

 Sunday, June 22nd | 2:00pm-7:00pm

 Join us on a beautiful Sunday afternoon on the JCC Field for great music, great food, and great fun.
 The festival is the South Bay's biggest annual Jewish music event.
-In addition to a lineup of great bands from across the country and the state, there will be food for sale from local restaurants and activities for the whole family (the 2013 festival featured a climbing wall, bounce house, crafts, tie dye, balloon animals and more).
+In addition to an amazing lineup of local, national, and international musicians, there will be food for sale from local restaurants and activities for the whole family, including a climbing wall, bounce house, crafts, tie dye, balloon animals, and more.

 This year, our line-up includes the Macaroons, the Groggers, Brian Joseph, and David Broza.
 Performances times to be announced.
 Read about the artists below: